• Jump to Content »

 85. When cycling in the Czech Republic, freakishly early wintry weather turned one of my feet purple and it took an hour of massage to bring it back to life.

-86. I want to cycle across Australia.
+86. I want to cycle across Antarctica.

 87. It was in the late 1980s that I stopped buying birthday and all kinds of greeting cards.